-When you're sure you have found the right place, it's time to make an offer.
+When you're sure you've found the right place, it's time to make an offer.
 This is a big step and you want to make sure you're ready.
 Having answers to the following questions will make it easier for you.

-1 Create a checklist, such as:

-- · What is the maximum amount you can spend? - What deposit will be required? - Have you obtained a mortgage promise for the amount you'll need to borrow? - · What is your timespan for the move? - · Do you have any other outstanding offers? - How much are you willing to offer and how much are you willing to negotiate? - · Which fixtures and fittings are included in the sale?
+- Create a checklist, such as: - What is the maximum amount you can spend? - What deposit will be required?
+If you're paying over the Home Report value, you'll need to pay the extra yourself.
+Talk to your Mortgage Adviser for more information. - Have you obtained a mortgage promise for the amount you'll need to borrow? - What is your timespan for the move? - Do you have any other outstanding offers? - How much are you willing to offer and how much are you willing to negotiate? - Which fixtures and fittings are included in the sale? - Have you seen the Home Report?
+This provides information about the condition and value of a property, and is available free of charge from the estate agent. - Ask your solicitor to 'note your interest' with the sellers solicitor or agents.
+This means you'll be told when a 'closing date' for offers has been set.